digitalbricklayer/workbench/README.md

 Design goals:
 * **Technical level** - the user of the software should require no programming experience;
 * **User Interface** - the problem should be described in a graphical way;
-* **Build a playground** in which various types of constraint type problems can be built and solved in an interactive manner.
+* **Build a playground** - the user should have a constraint workbench in which they are able to model various types of constraint type problems and then able to solve them in an interactive manner and present the results.
+* **Optimisation** - The user should be able to optimise the solution interactively.

 Please do not use this project for anything other than experimentation.
 I make no guarantees about backward compatibility or indeed anything else.